The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ### Rotation

-The Endwalker Warrior rotation is mostly a priority system with some flexibility baked in.
+The Dawntrail Warrior rotation is mostly a priority system with some flexibility baked in.
 The short version can be summarized as follows:

 * Keep hitting things
 * Keep the buff up